jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 You can be your own investor; a few bucks could fund a product you want.
 The software of this website, Ghost Foundation, was started on Kickstarter.

-These websites put the levers of power in your hand.
-You can use these services to empower yourself in so many ways.
-That's why the era of mass-collaboration is already here.
-We just aren't jumping into the Internet Age yet.
+Naysayers will to point out problems here.
+They'll say Wikipedia is full of errors, or Kickstarter funds bad products.
+These websites are very young and still put levers of power in your hand; they'll only get stronger.
+Compare that to Industrial Age industries like banks, cars, and insurance that get bails outs every generation.

 Just to drive home the point, what levers of power does Right/Left politics put in your hand?
-All those reporters and commentators take up hours of your time, but what real-life object do you get back from them?
+All those reporters and commentators take up hours of our time, but what real-life object do you get back from them?
 Do you get a tool to monitor government regulations?
 What about one to fight against income inequality?

 The idea doesn't even exist, because both sides think its 1969, when the levers of power weren't for Main Street to hold.
 Neither Left or Right can understand the Internet Age and mass-collaboration is the best of both ideologies.
 Modern technology improves social welfare; as Progressives dream.
 Digital tools also put the onus on individuals to improve themselves; as Conservatives demand.
 Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.

 ## The Era of Mass-Collaboration Is Waiting for a New Rulebook

-Say you bought a new townhouse.
-You and you're new neighbors would likely be anxious too move in, bring in you furniture, and of course finish the backyard.
-Soon enough, everyone is assembling lawn furniture, hiring contractors, putting in decks, pools, fences, sheds, and whatever else you dream up.
+When we buy new houes, we can't wait to move in, bring in you furniture, and start renovations.
+Soon enough, everyone's putting in decks, pools, fences, sheds, and whatever else we dream up.

 The question in the game of civlization is, do we consider the big picture when making our choices?